But sometimes, when a laptop is having issues, the solution is actually in the battery.

 While batteries can’t necessarily be ‘fixed’, there are ways to restore them and extend their life, and delay having to purchase a new one.

-Don’t just toss your battery away!
-They contain harmful chemicals and if they end up in a landfill, they can cause extensive environmental damage.
+Don’t just toss your battery away, as they contain harmful chemicals and if they end up in a landfill, they can cause extensive environmental damage.

 There are battery recycling plants located all over Melbourne, you can find your nearest one here.